dustin10/VichGeographicalBundle/Resources/doc/index.md

 ==================================

 Now you need to annotate the entities or documents you would like to query for coordinates.
-There are two annotations to use, the class annotation `@Vich\Geographical` marks the entity as geographical and the `@Vich\GeographicalQuery` annotation marks the method in the class whose return value is used as the query to the query coordinate service (i.e. the method gets an address to turn into geographical coordinates).
+There are two annotations to use, the class annotation `@Geographical` marks the entity as geographical and the `@GeographicalQuery` annotation marks the method in the class whose return value is used as the query to the coordinate querying service (i.e. the method returns an address string which the coordinate query service will turn into geographical coordinates).
 The following is a working example ORM entity:

 ``` php
 <?php